 4. Look at Week-Over-Week Ordering Patterns

-Sudden drops in DC order quantities — from a normal cadence to zero or near-zero — are easier to spot than chronic low-level gaps.
-Build a simple week-over-week view of order quantities by DC to catch these discontinuities.
+Sudden drops — from a normal ordering cadence to zero or near-zero — are easy to spot.
+Chronic low-level gaps are harder.
+Build a week-over-week view of order quantities by DC and watch for both.

 What to Do When You Find a Gap

-Don't wait for a quarterly review.
-If you've identified a DC ordering gap with data to back it up, bring it to your buyer proactively.
-Showing up with the specific DC, the affected stores, and the estimated lost sales demonstrates that you're managing the business, not just shipping product.
+Don't sit on it.
+If you've got the data showing a DC ordering gap — the specific DC, the affected stores, the estimated lost sales — bring it to your buyer now.
+Showing up with that level of detail proves you're managing the business, not just shipping product.

 Medium Term: Request a Replenishment Review

-Ask your buyer or the replenishment team to review the item's ordering parameters at the affected DC.
-Specifically:
+Get your buyer or the replenishment team to review the item's ordering parameters at the affected DC.
+The questions that matter: Is the forecast accurate?
+Are there manual holds?
+Is safety stock set right?
+Are excess inventory flags suppressing orders?

 DC ordering gaps aren't a one-time problem.
-They recur, especially around seasonal transitions, item transitions, and modular resets.
-Build a recurring process to check for gaps every week when your new Scintilla data drops.
+They come back around seasonal transitions, item transitions, and modular resets.
+Check for them every week when your new Scintilla data drops.
+Make it a process, not a fire drill.

 The Bottom Line

-DC ordering gaps are invisible if you're only looking at topline sales or store-level data.
-They live in the space between distribution center operations and store replenishment — a space that most suppliers don't monitor closely enough.
+Most suppliers only look at topline sales or store-level data.
+DC ordering gaps live in the space between distribution center operations and store replenishment — and almost nobody monitors it closely enough.

 Your weekly Scintilla data has everything you need to find these gaps.
 The question is whether you're looking.